Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Results and Discussion

 In Figure~\ref{fig:4}c and d we plot, separately for wires and pads, the mean normalized integrated sp3 and sp2 intensities as well as their ratio versus laser scan speed.
 As the scan speed increases, the resistance rises concurrently with the normalized sp3 intensity, indicating reduced graphitization and weakened conductive pathways.
-For wires (Figure~\ref{fig:4}c), the normalized sp2 intensity increases significantly as the scan speed decreases from high to intermediate values, corresponding to a sharp drop in resistance.
+For wires (Fig.~\ref{fig:4}c), decreasing the scan speed from high to intermediate increases the normalized sp2 intensity and lowers the resistance.
 However, once the sp3 contribution is strongly diminished (deeply graphitized regime), sp2 intensity alone becomes a less reliable measure of further conductivity enhancement.
 Since the sp2 intensity rises as the sp3 intensity decreases with scan speed, their ratio mirrors these trends.
-Pads show the same qualitative behavior (Figure~\ref{fig:4}d) but remain systematically more conductive than wires at identical scan speeds, consistent with their larger effective cross-section and enhanced sp2 fraction.
-Collectively, these data establish Raman-derived sp2/sp3 metrics as a non-contact, quantitative proxy for electrical performance and a practical handle for in-situ process control during fs-laser fabrication.
+Pads show the same qualitative behavior (Figure~\ref{fig:4}d) but remain systematically more conductive than wires at identical scan speeds.